AGLExport/agl-jetson/README.md

 Install to SD card
 ====================================================================
-SD card will assume that it is "/dev/sdx1".
+SD card will assume that it is "/dev/sdx1"
+Verify that tar version is 1.28 or newer: this is required to create extended attributes correctly on the SD-card, and in particular SMACK labels used to enforce security.

 sudo umount /dev/sdx1